malaagaafar/Projects/README.md

-# This Repo Includes Personal Projects for Practicing Machine Learning, Data Science, and Data Analysis Skills.
+# This Repo Includes Personal and Academic Projects for Practicing Machine Learning, Data Science, Data Analysis, and Mechatronics Engineering Skills.